Create Your First Policy

 Upload The Policy

-Write the policy by stable name:
+Write the singleton policy document:

 curl -sk \